Shubhangi-20CS040/20cs040_python_assignment/README.md

 5
 Explanation: Given list is [2,3,6,6,5].
 The maximum score is 6, second maximum is 5.
 Hence, we print 5 as the runner-up score.

+# Practical_5
+You are given a string and your task is to swap cases.
+In other words, convert all lowercase letters to uppercase letters and vice versa.
+Sample Input: HackerRank.com presents "Pythonist 2".
+Sample Output: hACKERrANK.COM PRESENTS "pYTHONIST 2".